Bearer/bearer/packages/node/README.md

 const reponse = await integrationClient.call('intentName', options)
 ```

-If you are a Typescript user, you can provide a list of intents to use for a integration:
+If you are a Typescript user, you can provide a list of functions to use for a integration:

 ```tsx
 const integrationClient = new IntegrationClient<'intentName' | 'other-intent'>(